godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 ### D. Restricting datastore access

-- Plugins can access user data through `args.authzPerms` in the `GSDatasource.execute()` method.
+**1. ** Plugins can access user data through `args.meta.authzPerms` in the `GSDatasource.execute()` method.
 The structure of this data is defined by the plugin, following the format supported by the specific datasource plugin.
-- For example, it could include fields like {can_access_columns, no_access_columns, additionalWhereClause}.
+**2. ** For example, it could include fields like {can_access_columns, no_access_columns, additionalWhereClause}.
 ```
 data: [
         //Your access policies for further finegrained datastore access,